-In my last post about my co-op bags I promised a recipe to use all those last bits of salad vegetables lurking at the bottom of the fridge.
+In my last post about my co-op bags I promised a recipe to use all those last bits of salad vegetables, or even leftover salad, lurking at the bottom of the fridge.
 This is a simple citrus, zingy lentil salad.
 I love lentils, cheap, quick, tasty, packed with protein and low GI to boot, they are a store cupboard staple.

 I had about a third of an iceberg lettuce to use up.
 Cucumber, spring onions and any other leaves would also work well.
 Following the success of the braised iceberg, I cooked my iceberg in with the lentils for about 5 minutes, I would also cook any cucumber, but add leafier leaves such as rocket into the warm lentils.
 A handful of fresh herbs would be delicious here too, if I had had tomatoes I would have thrown them in too.
 I used a mix of half puy and half regular green lentils as that was what was in the cupboard. f you do not have any harrissa a pinch of chilli or cayenne would be a good substitute.